jonathanheilmann/ext-jh_magnificpopup/Documentation/Administration/IframeForRte/Index.rst

 .. important::

-   In some cases EXT:bootstrap_package overrides the PageTS added by jh_magnificpopup.
-If you can't see the options described in "Users manual" -> "Iframe for RTE", please add the PageTS to your RootPage.
+   | In some cases an extension overrides the PageTS added by jh_magnificpopup.
+   | If you can't see the options described in "Users manual" -> "Iframe for RTE", please add the PageTS to your RootPage.
+   |
+   | Actually known for this behavior are the extensions:

+   - bootstrap_package
+   - cd_foundation

 .. code-block:: typoscript